White-Oak/qml-rust/README.md

 # Examples
 * `cargo run --example properties` for setting properties from Rust to QML.
 * `cargo run --example listmodel` for an example of providing QML with list model from Rust.
+* `cargo run --example sigslots` for an example of how to create your own QObject with signals and slots, and to communicate between QML and Rust.
+Also shows how to use Q_OBJECT! macro.

 Requires CMake, Make, Qt (Core, Gui, Widgets, Quick) and, of course, Rust.